software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > Tips for the tasks:
 >
-> - Implement an appropriate REST API endpoint for getting the answers of a quiz by id
+> - Implement an appropriate REST API endpoint for getting the answers of a quiz

 {: .note }